wragge/closed-glams-covid19/index.md

 * 18 March 2020 – Library is open, but the Toy Library is closed, and programs have been cancelled.
 [More info...](https://www.fremantle.wa.gov.au/covid-19-updates)

+### Joondalup Libraries

+* 20 March 2020 - All four Libraries (Duncraig, Joondalup, Whitford, Woodvale) are still open for business for physical loans, public computer access and WiFi.
+Suspension of library programs and events from 21st March until 31st May 2020.
+[More info...](https://www.joondalup.wa.gov.au/covid-19-update-thursday-19-march?nocache=true)

 ### Museum of Perth

 * 19 March 2020 – Gallery closed from 20 March.
 [Via FB...](https://www.facebook.com/museumofperth/posts/2906617539421257)